Greedylightning/LeetCode_Second/README.md

 # LeetCode_Second
-second time hack Leetcode and CTCI
+Second time hack LeetCode and CTCI using Java.